AgileObjectOrientedProgramming/AgileAssignment/README.md

 # BDDAssignment
 ## Group 6 <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

+Welcome to our repository!

-In this assignment we only inluded user stories related to "Clients management"
+In this assignment we only inluded user stories related to `Clients management`.

 ## You can find our user stories here